AliRn76/panther/docs/docs/tutorials/working_with_db.md

+Panther create a database connection depends on `database middleware` you are using on `core/configs.py` and you can access to this connection from your `models` or direct access from `from panther.db.connection import db`

 Now we are going to create a new API which uses our default database(`PantherDB`) and creating a `Book`

 1. Create `Book` model in `app/models.py`